 - If you take a taxi be mindful.
 Ask about the price before and be sure you know the address (otherwise they might take advantage of you and take you somewhere else)

 - Tips are not required but people usually appreciate it

 10000 Vietnamese Dong = 10 CZK

-If you prefer a bit of comfort, I would recommend you to choose a nice hotel that might seems expensive for Vietnam but you will get a luxury feel for price that you will never get anywhere in Europe, USA or Australia.
+If you prefer a bit of comfort, I would recommend you to choose a nice hotel that might seem expensive for Vietnam but you will get a luxury feel for a price that you will never get anywhere in Europe, the USA or Australia.

-So if you want to experience a comfort, fancy feeling and don’t have money to go to Europe or Australia to stay in a nice place, go to Vietnam.
+So if you want to experience comfort, fancy feeling and don’t have money to go to Europe or Australia to stay in a nice place, go to Vietnam.

 When to go?

 I would recommend you to travel from late February to June as the weather is pleasant, dry.
 If you go from December to February it might be too cold (10-20 Celsius) so you definitely need a jacket.